Circles of latitude between the 45th parallel north and the 50th parallel north

 Following are circles of latitude between the 45th parallel north and the 50th parallel north:

 46th parallel north

 In the United States, the parallel defines part of the border between Washington and Oregon.

-In the Kazakhstan, the parallel defines part of the border between Karaganda Region, South Kazakhstan Region and Jambyl Region.
+In Kazakhstan, the parallel defines part of the border between Karaganda Region, South Kazakhstan Region and Jambyl Region.

 The 46th parallel north is a circle of latitude that is 46 degrees north of the Earth's equatorial plane.
 It crosses Europe, Asia, the Pacific Ocean, North America, and the Atlantic Ocean.

 At this latitude the sun is visible for 15 hours, 45 minutes during the summer solstice and 8 hours, 38 minutes during the winter solstice.

 Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 46° north passes through: